Most people would love to become financially independent and have work be optional, but it is that realistic?

-One of the reasons I started simplifying enjoy is I felt like there wasn’t enough discussion about financial independence and how that fits in when you have kids especially young ones.
+One of the reasons I started Simplify and Enjoy is I felt like there wasn't enough discussion about financial independence and how that fits in when you have kids especially young ones.

 I do believe that financial independence is really not about the money but about freedom.